-The samples of countries and banks have been set out on the basis of the following criteria.
-From a geographical perspective, the population of countries included in the World Bank Survey (118, 151, 143 and 142 countries, respectively, in 2001, 2003, 2008 and 2012 surveys) has been reduced to the 19 Euro Area Countries in the context of the SSM.
+The sample of countries and banks has been set out on the basis of the following criteria.
+From a geographical perspective, the population of countries included in the World Bank Survey (118, 151, 143 and 142 countries, respectively, in the 2001, 2003, 2008 and 2012 surveys) has been reduced to the 19 Euro Area Countries in the context of the SSM.

-In order to define a balanced sample of banks, a subset of credit institutions has been selected, considering both Significant Institutions (SI), the largest banks supervised in the SSM, and Less Significant Institutions (LSI).
+In order to define a balanced sample of banks. a subset of credit institutions has been selected, considering both Significant Institutions (SI), the largest banks supervised in the SSM, and Less Significant Institutions (LSI).
 The cut-off date for ECB significance decisions dated 1 April 2017 has been considered.
 This significance decision includes 124 significant institutions; the sample has been set by dropping 31 banks since their financial figures are missing for at least one year of observation (data not available both on Bankscope/Orbis and the banks' websites).
 Therefore, this procedure defines a sample of annual year-end information of 93 SI.
 Furthermore, the sample has been extended taking into account minor banks in terms of size.
-On the basis of the previous criterion, that refers to banks whose financials are available for the whole observation period in Bankscope/Orbis or banks' website, a list of 63 LSI has been also added, of which the large majority are Italian (No. 41).
+On the basis of the previous criterion that refers to banks whose financials are available for the whole observation period in Bankscope/Orbis or their web sites, a list of 63 LSI has been also added, of which the large majority are Italian (No. 41).

-One possible explanation of the lack of data on LSI in both Bankscope/Orbis and websites depends to the adoption of national accounting principles applied, that do not generally require specific accounting information (such as the amount of non-performing loans).
-Otherwise, as regards Italian financial system, since 2005 all the banks have to prepare their financial statements according to specific schemes in line with IAS-IFRS, requiring a more extensive set of financial information compared to national standards.
-As a whole, the total sample of banks consists of 156 banks: the representativeness essentially depends on the reporting quality of some of the indicators representing the bulk of this research (such as non-performing loans, loan loss provisions, Tier 1 ratio).
-The analysis is mainly driven by Italian banks that represent around 1/3 of the sample (54 out of 156), whereas Germany and France respectively the second and third country in terms of representation, counting for almost 20% of the sample banks.
+One possible explanation of the lack of data on LSI in both Bankscope/Orbis and websites depends on the adoption of national accounting principles applied, which do not generally require specific accounting information (such as the amount of nonperforming loans).
+Otherwise, as regards the Italian financial system, since 2005 all banks have to prepare their financial statements according to specific schemes in line with IAS-IFRS, requiring a more extensive set of financial information compared to national standards.
+As a whole, the 156 banks: total sample consists of the representativeness essentially depends on the some of the indicators reporting quality of representing the bulk of this research (such as nonperforming loans, loan loss provisions, Tier 1 ratio).
+The analysis is mainly driven by Italian banks that represent around 1/3 of the sample (54 out of 156), whereas Germany and France respectively the second and third countries in terms of representation, accounting for almost 20% of the sample banks.

-The time frame of interest starts from 2006 to 2016 and the use of this specific time series are due to the financial crisis.
+The time frame of interest starts from 2006 to 2016 and the use of this specific time series is due to the financial crisis.
 Specifically, as the turmoil of the financial crisis can represent a source of noise in the data, the analysis has been performed before and after the crisis period.
-Furthermore, during the specific time frame, the banks were subjected to two major regulatory changes, i.e. the implementation of the Basel III Accord in 2014 and the change of supervision model through the launch of the SSM in November 2014.
+Furthermore during the specific time frame banks were subjected to two major regulatory changes, i.e. the implementation of the Basel III Accord in 2014 and the change of supervision model through the launch of the SSM in November 2014.

-The final sample size consists of no. 1,716 banks' year observations.
-Financial figures, expressed in USD currency, are from Bankscope/Orbis database (Bureau van Dijk); in order to avoid any data inconsistencies and lack of information, where not available, data have been taken from banks' websites.1 In some minor cases when data referred to specific variables (Non-performing loans, Total Capital Ratio, Tier 1 ratio) were not available, estimation has been performed, mainly on the basis of the average values observed in the past has been carried out.2 Table 1 below highlights the final sample on a country basis.

-1 Since financial figures from Bankscope/Orbis are in USD, data from banks' web sites have been converted according to the exchange rate of the euro to the USD (EUR-USD), available on the European Central Bank web site.
-The exchange rate EUR-USD reflects USD values as of end of each year, namely: 1.31 (2006), 1.47 (2007), 1.39 (2008), 1.44 (2009), 1.33 (2010), 1.29 (2011), 1.32 (2012), 1.38 (2013), 1.21 (2014), 1.09 (2015), 1.05 (2016).
+The final sample size consists of 1,716 bankyear observations.
+Financial figures, expressed in USD currency, are from Bankscope/Orbis database (Bureau van Dijk); in order to avoid any data inconsistencies and lack of information, where not available, data have been taken from banks' web sites.
+Since financial figures from Bankscope/Orbis are in USD, data from banks' web sites have been converted according to the exchange rate of the euro to the USD (EUR-USD), available on the European Central Bank web site.
+The exchange rate EUR-USD reflects USD values as of end of each year, namely: 1.31 (2006), 1.47 (2007), 1.39 (2008), 1.44 (2009),